Vipps MobilePay QR safety

 Can QR Code Crafter create an official MobilePay or Vipps QR code?

-No. QR Code Crafter does not connect to Vipps MobilePay, call the QR API, create one-time payment QR codes, or process payments.
-Use Vipps MobilePay or your PSP for official merchant QR flows.
+No. QR Code Crafter does not connect to Vipps MobilePay, call the QR API, create payment sessions, receive callbacks, identify customers, or process payments.
+Use the Portal, QR API, or your PSP for official QR flows.

 Can I make a QR code for a MobilePay or Vipps payment link?